zalando/spilo/docs/User's Guide/Deployment.md

 The following prerequisites need to be met.

 * `stups-senza`
-* A [Senza Definition](http://stups.readthedocs.org/en/latest/components/senza.html#senza-definition), use the provided `etcd-appliance` as an example.
+* A [Senza Definition](http://stups.readthedocs.org/en/latest/components/senza.html#senza-definition), use the provided `etcd-appliance.yaml` as an example.
 * The Security Group defined in the Senza Definition needs to be created

 To deploy the etcd-appliance, use the following: